-Seventeen (17) of these grantees are also known as "Voucher Programs."
-The current list of Voucher Programs can be found here.
-Migrant Health Voucher Programs (MHVPs) are designed to operationalize and support their ability to increase access to comprehensive and integrated quality primary health care for migratory and seasonal agriculture workers (MSAWs).
-MHVPs receive Public Health Service 330 funds to coordinate, facilitate, and provide access to primary health care for MSAWs by purchasing some or all of the primary care required under Section 330.
+Sixteen (16) of these grantees are also known as "Voucher Service Delivery Models."
+The current list of Voucher Service Delivery Models can be found here.
+Migrant Health Voucher Service Delivery Models (MHVSDMs) are designed to operationalize and support their ability to increase access to comprehensive and integrated quality primary health care for migratory and seasonal agriculture workers (MSAWs).
+MHVSDMs receive Public Health Service 330 funds to coordinate, facilitate, and provide access to primary health care for MSAWs by purchasing some or all of the primary care required under Section 330.
 These programs serve a unique and diverse population of agricultural workers, utilizing a combination of service delivery models which include providing enabling and direct health care services and providing vouchers for primary health care with private providers.
 The voucher service delivery model increases access to care for MSAWs in areas with short agricultural seasons, limited agricultural activity and/or a widely dispersed MSAW population.
+Additional information about some of these Voucher Service Delivery Models, can be found here.

 Collectively these health centers operate more than 2,480 satellite service sites and comprise a loosely knit network of independent organizations serving migratory and seasonal farmworkers.
 The satellite service sites can range in size and location.
 Some are located in frontier and rural areas serving small groups of farmworkers that are in the area for as short as 6 weeks and provide services through the use of payment vouchers that authorize care to be provided by local area private providers.
 Other sites are large jointly funded Community and Migrant Health Centers in high migrant impact areas with tens of thousands of farmworkers served within one health center corporation.
-Because all farmworkers deserve access to care, regardless of whether they live in densely or sparsely populated areas, it is required that all health centers provide services appropriate to the needs of their communities.
+Be cause all farmworkers deserve access to care, regardless of whether they live in densely or sparsely populated areas, it is required that all health centers provide services appropriate to the needs of their communities.